Cheyanne Vlismas: Ultimate Fighting Championship

 Vlismas was scheduled to face Kay Hansen on March 20, 2021 at UFC on ESPN: Brunson vs. Holland.
 However, Hansen pulled out due to undisclosed reasons and was replaced on March 12 by promotional newcomer Montserrat Ruiz.
 She lost the bout via unanimous decision, getting kept in a headlock position for most of the bout.

 Vlismas faced Gloria de Paula on July 31, 2021 at UFC on ESPN: Hall vs. Strickland.
 She won the bout in the first round after head kicking de Paula after she was getting up and finished her with ground and pound.
 This fight earned her the Performance of the Night award.

 Vlismas was scheduled to face Loma Lookboonmee on November 20, 2021 at UFC Fight Night 198.
 However, Vlismas withdrew from the bout for undisclosed reasons and she was replaced by Lupita Godinez.

 Vlismas faced Mallory Martin, replacing Montserrat Ruiz, on December 4, 2021 at UFC on ESPN 31.
 Vlismas won the fight via unanimous decision.
 This fight earned her the Fight of the Night award.

 Vlismas was scheduled to face Tabatha Ricci on October 1, 2022 at UFC Fight Night 211.
-Vlismas pulled out in late August due to personal reasons and was replaced by former UFC Women's Strawweight Championship challenger and inaugural Invicta FC Atomweight Champion Jessica Penne.
+Vlismas pulled out in late August for personal reasons and was replaced by former UFC Women's Strawweight Championship challenger and inaugural Invicta FC Atomweight Champion Jessica Penne.

 Vlismas faced Cory McKenna on December 17, 2022 at UFC Fight Night 216.
 She lost the fight via unanimous decision.

+On June 24, 2025, Vlismas announced her retirement from mixed martial arts competition.